jaxsonkieran/whack-the-mario/README.md

 ### User Stories
 #### As a first time visitor I want to quickly understand where to find the rules
+* The user can easily see the button 'Game Instructions'
+* When hovering the button changes background-color to indicate the user can click on it.
 #### As a first time visitor I want to know where to start the game
-* As soon as teh page is loaded the user can easily see the button 'Start Game'
+* As soon as the page is loaded the user can easily see the button 'Start Game'
-* When hovering above the button it changes background-color to indicate the user can click on it
+* When hovering above the button changes background-color to indicate the user can click on it
 #### As a first time visitor I want to see what my score is and how much time I have left
 * Above the game container the user can see their score and the time they have left.
 * The information is updated in real time so the user always sees how they are doing, with score and time left